-When you live in the city, sometimes the most fun thing you can do is get out in the country.
+When you live in the city, sometimes the most fun thing you can do is get OUT of the city and play in the country.
 Whether your preferred means of country recreation is hunting, fishing, hiking, or exploring the land on an ATV, having a spot to call your own makes it easier.